 Why you should dictate rather than write by hand

-Reading time: Just over 4 minutes
+Reading time: About 4 minutes

 Do you want to speed up your writing process?
 Who doesn’t?
 That’s precisely why you should dictate rather than write with your hands…